acse-2020/introduction/_sources/code_of_conduct.md

 following these guidelines in all activities associated with ACSE including but not limited to:

-* Lecturers, tutorials, conferences, workshops, and webinars
+* Lectures, tutorials, conferences, workshops, and webinars
 * Email lists and online forums like Teams, Slack, Twitter, GitHub, and LinkedIn
 * Representing ACSE at public events